noscope096/parsing-valute-for-Discord-Bot/README.md

 	8.Invite your bot to channel.
 	9.In channel type "!course".
 Bot must send the course of valute with a delay of ~ 5 seconds.

-If you need help with this bot write to my email address: noscope096@gmail.com

 	Enjoy using it!
 									NoScOpE